$2,000 Personal Loans

 Cons

-• Interest paid is not tax-deductible.
+• The interest paid back into the account is not tax-deductible.

 Peer-to-Peer (P2P) Lending